Head Unit Purchasing FAQs

 Please note that some original wiring may relate to functions of the factory head unit that are not required by an aftermarket stereo so an exact match is not always required.

-If wiring needs to be sourced from overseas it could take 2-4 weeks.
+If wiring needs to be sourced from overseas it usually takes 2-3 weeks.

 Do you have installation recommendations or guides?